lindegroup/autopkgr/README.md

 ## Credits

-AutoPkgr was created at the [Linde Group](http://www.lindegroup.com) by James Barclay, Elliot Jordan, and Josh Senick.
-Credit for most of the ongoing development goes to Eldon Ahrold.
+AutoPkgr was created at the [Linde Group](http://www.lindegroup.com) in Emeryville, California.
+If you're a talented Mac admin looking for a job in the Bay Area, [check out our job listings](https://sfbay.craigslist.org/search/jjj?sort=rel&query=linde).
+We've got a wonderful team of people and fantastic clients.

-We're very friendly.
-[Stop by Emeryville sometime](http://www.lindegroup.com/contact/) and have an espresso.
+James Barclay, Elliot Jordan, and Josh Senick originally created AutoPkgr in June 2014, and ongoing development is led by Eldon Ahrold and Elliot Jordan.

 Briefcase icon from [FontAwesome](http://fontawesome.io/).